 Can I carry or use large capacity magazines?

-In March 2020, a man was charged in Tulare County for possession of large capacity magazines.
+No. During the Benitez injunction (which no longer is in effect), in March 2020, a man was charged in Tulare County for possession of large capacity magazines.
 After his arraignment, the District Attorney acknowledged Freedom Week and dismissed the case.
 This did not create precedential case law, but is an acknowledgement of the injunction by a prosecutor.

 The Future

-In March 2020, a man was charged in Tulare County for possession of large capacity magazines.
+No. During the Benitez injunction (which no longer is in effect), in March 2020, a man was charged in Tulare County for possession of large capacity magazines.
 After his arraignment, the District Attorney acknowledged Freedom Week and dismissed the case.
 This did not create precedential case law, but is an acknowledgement of the injunction by a prosecutor.

 The Future